LiskArchive/lips/proposals/mainnet_migration.md

 #### Downloading from Server

 The URL can be configured.
 By default, the URL points to a server of the Lisk Foundation.
 The snapshot block of this hard fork is validated by checking that its block ID matches the hard coded block ID in the patched version of Lisk Core v4\.
 The snapshot block of the previous migration is validated by checking that its block ID matches with the `previousBlockID` property of its child block (see also [here](#getting-the-lisk-core-3-block-history)).
-Hence, there are no security concerns by downloading them from a non-trusted server.
+Hence, there are no security concerns by downloading them from even a non-trusted server.
 Users can nevertheless configure their node to download it from a server of their choice.
-The snapshot blocks could be provided by any users.
-This may also be helpful for situations where the Lisk Foundation server should be down.
+The snapshot blocks could be provided by any user.
+This may also be helpful in situations where the Lisk Foundation server is down.

 ### Assigning Generator Key to Validator Accounts